NeuPhysics/neutrino/docs/astrophysics/stars-as-neutrino-factories.rst

 In summary, even though only electron flavor neutrinos are produced in the core of a solar mass star, the neutrino flavor conversion to the other flavors is enhanced by matter interaction, in addition to the vacuum oscillation.
 However, the actual neutrino flavor conversion is much more complicated than just MSW effect and almost impossible to calculate without knowing the very exact matter profile of the Sun even with the time-dependent small perturbations to the density.
-As an approximation, MSW transition is good enough for the solar neutrinos.\cite{Lopes2013a} In the case of the sun, the flavor conversion is calculated by Ilídio Lopes and shown in Figure :ref:`fig-solar_neutrino_flavor_conversion`.\cite{Lopes2013}
+As an approximation, MSW transition is good enough for the solar neutrinos.
+[Lopes2013a]_ In the case of the sun, the flavor conversion is calculated by Ilídio Lopes and shown in :numref:`fig-solar_neutrino_flavor_conversion`.
+[Lopes2013]_

 .. _fig-solar_neutrino_flavor_conversion: